 5. Use Airbnb or Booking.com Apartments

 Renting a studio or small apartment lets you cook meals and stay in charming neighborhoods.
+Packing a set of packing cubes like these keeps your suitcase tidy across multiple stays.

 6. Consider a Swiss Alpine Club Hut